Non-Dutch BSc degree

 As the whole process of collecting information, registering for the tests and receiving the test results may take several months, we advise you to register for the IELTS, TOEFL or one of the Cambridge tests several months before starting your application.

-- Describe your hypothetical thesis project; what kind of a project would you prefer if you were free to make a choice?
-Also briefly explain what you would want to explore in your thesis project.
-Provide a maximum of three hypothetical thesis topics and elaborate on your particular interests in them.
+- The description of two different hypothetical CoSEM thesis projects: what kind of project would you prefer if you were free to choose?
+Briefly explain what you would want to explore in these projects.
+(200 words max)

 An extensive résumé (curriculum vitae) written in English.